-- 1. Move back to the main pythia82xx directory (cd .. if you are in examples). - 2.
+- 1. Move back to the main pythia83xx directory (cd .. if you are in examples). - 2.
+Do a make distclean to remove the old configuration and the compiled library. - 3.
 Configure the program:

-./configure --with-hepmc2=path
+./configure --with-hepmc3=path

 where the directory-tree path would depend on your local installation.
 If the library is in a standard location you can omit the =path part.